BGAcademy23/ensembl-annotation/Annotating_the_genome/instructions.md

 We are going to use "terminal" application to execute STAR, Scallop and samtools commands.

-Command-line actions usually start with 4 spaces ("    ").
+Command-line actions usually start with 4 spaces ("    ") and should be rendered as code blocks in GitHub markdown preview, which you can copy using the "copy" icon top right of each block.
 Please note that many commands are wrapped across more than one line.

 There are questions throughout this document, indicated with a "->", try to answer these, they should help you understand the process.